ddterm/gnome-shell-extension-ddterm/docs/Vagrant.md

 ## Start a VM

-ddterm will be installed into the VM from the extension package.
-So if you haven't built the package yet, you'll need to do so:
+ddterm will be installed into the VM from the extension bundle.
+So if you haven't built the bundle yet, you'll need to do so:

     meson setup build-dir
     ninja -C build-dir pack